MihneaTs1/competibest.nvim/README.md

 ### Receive testcases, problems and contests
 **NOTE:** to get this feature working you need to install [competitive-companion](https://github.com/jmerle/competitive-companion) extension in your browser.

-Thanks to its integration with [competitive-companion](https://github.com/jmerle/competitive-companion), CompetiTest can download contents from competitive programming platforms:
+Thanks to its integration with [competitive-companion](https://github.com/jmerle/competitive-companion), competibest can download contents from competitive programming platforms:
-- Download only testcases with `:CompetiTest receive testcases`
+- Download only testcases with `:competibest receive testcases`
-- Download a problem with `:CompetiTest receive problem` (source file is automatically created along with testcases)
+- Download a problem with `:competibest receive problem` (source file is automatically created along with testcases)
-- Download an entire contest with `:CompetiTest receive contest` (make sure to be on the homepage of the contest, not of a single problem)
+- Download an entire contest with `:competibest receive contest` (make sure to be on the homepage of the contest, not of a single problem)

 After launching one of these commands click on the green plus button in your browser to start downloading.\
 For further customization see receive options in [configuration](#configuration).

 #### Customize folder structure
-By default CompetiTest stores received problems and contests in current working directory.
+By default competibest stores received problems and contests in current working directory.
 You can change this behavior through the options `received_problems_path`, `received_contests_directory` and `received_contests_problems_path`.
 See [receive modifiers](#receive-modifiers) for further details.\
 Here are some tips:
 - Fixed directory for received problems (not contests):
 	``` lua